 Fortunately, there were no deaths involved in Valravn’s 2019 crash at Cedar Point.
 Several people on the trains involved were removed and examined by First Aid, but there are no reliable reports of serious injuries.
 However, the accident was definitely a warning sign, and Cedar Point responded by closing down the roller coaster for several weeks.
 Valravn would not reopen until July 12, 2019.

-That was the case in 2015 when an East Canton man foolhardily went traversing prohibited grounds in attempt to retrieve some of his dropped goods.
+Some deaths have been caused by risky and foolish behavior.
+That was the case in 2015 when an East Canton man went traversing prohibited grounds in an attempt to retrieve some things he had dropped.
 Rules were not obeyed.
-At Cedar Point’s well-renowned Sandusky location, while riding the famous Rapture roller-coaster, 45-year old area man James Young lost the contents of his pockets.
+At Cedar Point’s well-renowned Sandusky location, while riding the famous Rapture roller-coaster, 45-year-old area man James Young lost the contents of his pockets.
 Such is the nature of gravity and pockets without zippers.
-Despite clear and abundant signage warning customers against exactly this sort of waylaid exploration, James Young mantled over a fence and went searching for his belongings in the dangerous sub-coaster area.
-Part of the Raptor’s appeal is the high-velocity to which its trains ascend.
+Despite clear and abundant signage warning customers against exactly this sort of foolhardy exploration, James Young went over a fence in search of his belongings in the dangerous sub-coaster area.
+Part of the Raptor’s appeal is the high velocity to which its trains ascend.
 Couple that with the corkscrews, loop-de-loops and sudden chandelles, and it’s not hard to imagine how Mr. Young was blindsided and struck by the coaster.
 At 57mph, and built of steel, the force was too much and the impact was, tragically, lethal.
 The only silver lining to the whole ordeal was that none of the riders involved were injured.

 - In July of 2004, metal debris was expelled forcefully from the launch cable of Cedar Point’s Top Thrill Dragster ride as the coaster was deployed.
 Four passers-by were struck by the high-speed metallic scrap, though all survived.
 Two were treated on-site and the others brought to a nearby hospital.